Brahma Breed Description

 Brahma Breed Temperament

-These chickens are gentle giants.
-They do mix well with other sizes of chickens however they can be bullied in more aggressive flocks.
-As a result they are easily tamed and they become an absolute delight.
-A Brahma lays quite well but they can get broody.
-As broodies they do make excellent sitters and mother hens.
+These gentle giants are very easy to tame.
+Brahmas do mix well with other sizes of chickens but in more aggressive flocks they can be subject to bullying.
+A Brahma lays quite well but they can get broody at times.
+As broodies, they do make excellent sitters as they can cover rather a lot of eggs.
+They make excellent mother hens.

-This is classed as a large fowl heavy.
+Brahma are classed as a large fowl – heavy.
 Soft feathered.

 The Brahma lays quite well, however, not the best layers at all.
 Her eggs which are a pale biscuit colour are surprisingly small considering it is such a large bird.
 They will come into lay at roundabout the 35 week mark.